Penrhyndeudraeth: Explosives

 The outbreak of the Second World War ensured that Cooke's explosives company was once again at the forefront of the war effort, producing an estimated 17 million hand grenades between 1939 and 1945.

 Following the war, the factory returned to producing Nitroglycerine once again, employing over 300 people.
 1957 saw the site's third serious accident since its inception, leading to further damage to its production facilities.
 The four workers killed in the blast were named as Elizabeth Catherine Lloyd, Annie Owen, Laura Williams, and Eric Evans.

 In 1958, R.T.
 Cooke retired and ICI bought the remaining shares in Cooke's Explosives Company, now making it a fully owned ICI subsidiary within the ICI Explosives division known as Nobel’s Explosives Company Ltd which also had an extensive production site in Ardeer, Ayrshire.
 Although now a part of ICI, the factory was still known as "Cooke’s Works".

 The Cooke name lives on in Penrhyndeudraeth, as the name of a small industrial estate on part of the former factory site.

 ICI's priority following its full acquisition of Cooke's Explosives was to introduce safer methods of working and heavily investing in modern technology, leading to some automation and remote control of production processes, with the aim of preventing another catastrophic accident that had blighted the factory over the decades.

-This unprecedented level of investment in the factory led it to be the world's most advanced nitroglycerine factory.
-Its success saw ICI relocate its nitroglycerine production from its site in Ardeer, Scotland and base it exclusively at Penrhyndeudraeth.
+This level of investment in the factory led ICI to relocate its nitroglycerine production from its site in Ardeer, Scotland and base it exclusively at Penrhyndeudraeth.

 By the 1970s the factory in Penrhyndeudraeth supplied 90% of the explosives for the British coal industry in the form of nitroglycerine-based explosive products.
 The prolonged miners' strike of 1984 and the competition from foreign coal imports resulted in wholesale pit closures which, in turn, reduced the demand for mining explosives to the point where production was no longer economic and the site was finally closed in 1995 and cleared in 1997, bringing nearly 130 years of explosives production at the site to an end.

 The site is now in the hands of the North Wales Wildlife Trust as a nature reserve notable for the presence in summer of nightjars.
 The nature reserve is officially known as “Gwaith Powdwr” (Powder Works) a befitting homage to its explosive industrial past, ensuring its continued place firmly in the history books.

 Many people died in accidents at the works, and there is a slate plaque at the top of the factory site known locally as "Klondike" to commemorate them and everyone who worked there.